-3.2.2.6 Annex to the Budget for the Full proposal
+3.2.2.7 Annex to the Budget and Type of particpants

-The 'annex to the budget for the full proposal' is an IHI JU-specific annex.
+The 'annex to the budget and type of participants for the full proposal' is an IHI JU-specific annex.
 This is a compulsory annex, and it must be uploaded as a separate document in the submission system.
-This annex is applicable to single-stage and second stage of two-stage calls.
+This annex is only applicable to single-stage and second stage of two-stage calls.